hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Note that the use of Selenium's built-in `.submit()` method has been phased out.
 This is because the `submit` method only submits the form, and does not perform the `click` action on the button, meaning that some functionality is lost, which can cause improper behavior.
 The `web_test_xpath_selectors.form_submit_by_name` and `web_test_interactions.click_by_xpath` functions should be used instead.

+The page objects additionally use some functions from the `web_test_helpers` module.
+Currently, this module is only imported to allow the use of particular functions to simplify working with datetime objects, for evaluation of the status page.

 ## Running Tests

 The web tests do run with the `run_tests` script in the `unit_tests` folder.
 However, because failure and error numbers are not surfaced by `unittest`, the script does not add the numbers for the web tests to its error tallies.